Quantum coherence and the invisible Universe: Subradiance as a dark matter mechanism: Results

-The leakage of internal energy is stopped in the steady-state by enforcing equilibrium conditions for the populations.
-In Appendix \ref{app:master equation}, we show how this happens through the introduction of a relaxation term acting on a time-scale $T_1$ and a constant pump term, which we then define as $\rho_{jj}^\mathrm{eq}/T_1$, with $\rho_{jj}^\mathrm{eq}$ the equilibrium condition for the corresponding population.
+As we will now show, the leakage of internal energy is stopped in the steady-state by enforcing equilibrium conditions for the populations.
+At thermal equilibrium, the initial conditions result from the environment the atoms find themselves in, where not all transitions are due to radiative processes.
+Collisions, for example, can contribute to establish conditions where all states sharing the same energy level will initially be populated equally.
+Furthermore, and as was shown by Dicke \cite{Dicke1954}, for systems containing a large number of atoms $n$ with $\hbar\omega_0\ll k_\mathrm{B}T_\mathrm{kin}$ (as for the 21~cm line in astrophysical settings; $k_\mathrm{B}$ is the Boltzmann constant and $T_\mathrm{kin}$ the kinetic temperature of the gas) thermal equilibrium leads to non-zero occupation of states at $\overline{m}=-n\hbar\omega_0/\left(4k_\mathrm{B}T_\mathrm{kin}\right)$ with negligible deviations from that level.
+While the two-atom system evidently does not contain a large number of atoms, for the sake of our discussion we apply this broader result by initially setting the $\Ket{1,0}_\theta$ and $\Ket{0,0}_\theta$ states equally with, again, all other populations and coherences to zero, and driving the $m=0$ states with pumps enforcing equilibrium (since $\overline{m}\approx0$).
+In Appendix \ref{app:master equation}, we show how this is implemented through the introduction of a relaxation term acting on a time-scale $T_1$ and a constant pump term, which we then define as $\rho_{jj}^\mathrm{eq}/T_1$, with $\rho_{jj}^\mathrm{eq}$ the equilibrium condition for the corresponding population.